alabou/bcp-006-03/docs/NMOS With H.265.md

 These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)

   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
 The `components` array values MUST correspond to the stream's active parameter sets.
 A Flow MUST track the stream's current active parameter sets.

 Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
 RFC 7798 does not define any such SDP parameters.
 The `sampling` and `depth` of the associated uncompressed picture could be derived from the H.265 active parameter sets by a Receiver.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)

   The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that MUST be supported by all decoders conforming to that profile.
 The stream's active parameter sets MUST be compliant with the `profile` attribute of the Flow.
-The permitted `profile` values are strings, defined as per ITU-T Rec.
-H.265 Annex A
+The permitted `profile` values are strings, defined as per Rec.
+ITU-T H.265 Annex A

-  - "Main" (Default if not specified in the SDP transport file)
+  - "Main" (Default if not specified in the SDP transport file), "Main-444"
-  - "Main10"
+  - "MainStillPicture", "MainStillPicture-444"
   - "Main10StillPicture"
+  - "Main16StillPicture-444"
+  - "Main10", "Main10-422", "Main10-444"
+  - "Main12", "Main12-422", "Main12-444"
+  - "MainIntra", "MainIntra-444"
+  - "Main10Intra", "Main10Intra-422", "Main10Intra-444"
+  - "Main12Intra", "Main12Intra-422", "Main12Intra-444"
-  - "MainStillPicture"
+  - "Main16Intra-444"
   - "Monochrome"
   - "Monochrome10"
   - "Monochrome12"
   - "Monochrome16"
-  - "Main12"
-  - "Main10-422"
-  - "Main12-422"
-  - "Main444"
-  - "Main10-444"
-  - "Main12-444"
-  - "MainIntra"
-  - "Main10Intra"
-  - "Main12Intra"
-  - "Main10Intra-422"
-  - "Main12Intra-422"
-  - "MainIntra-444"
-  - "Main10Intra-444"
-  - "Main12Intra-444"
-  - "Main16Intra-444"
-  - "MainStillPicture-444"
-  - "Main16StillPicture-444"
   - "HighThroughput-444"
   - "HighThroughput10-444"
   - "HighThroughput14-444"
   - "HighThroughput16Intra-444"
-  - "ScreenExtendedMain"
-  - "ScreenExtendedMain10"
-  - "ScreenExtendedMain-444"
+  - "ScreenExtendedMain","ScreenExtendedMain-444"
-  - "ScreenExtendedMain10-444"
+  - "ScreenExtendedMain10", "ScreenExtendedMain10-444"
   - "ScreenExtendedHighThroughput-444"
   - "ScreenExtendedHighThroughput10-444"
   - "ScreenExtendedHighThroughput14-444"